 10. Have a Consistent Newsletter Schedule

-Having a schedule helps you plan ahead and keep track of your progress.
-For example, you might consider a monthly letter to be part of your overall campaign for that month.
-In addition, if you publish the email marketing newsletter on the same day of the month, you can have a set production schedule for the articles that go with it.
+A schedule helps you plan ahead and track your progress.
+A monthly letter can anchor your whole campaign for that month.
+And if you publish on the same day every month, you can build a production schedule around it for the articles that go inside.

 11. Include a CTA and Make It Compelling